mhx2718/mhx2718.github.io/_posts/2025-10-31-literature_review.md

 Gaussian random field on a higher 96 × 96 grid, they further expand the study to more complex mechanical behavior, such as frictional contact and buckling.
-Yang et al. applied a transformer-based GAN to predict complete 3D mechanical fields from input 2D field images and reconstruct composite geometry; however, it is tested only under a 8 × 8 grid design space.
+Yang et al. applied a transformer-based GAN to predict complete 3D mechanical fields from input 2D field images and reconstruct composite geometry; however, it is tested only under an 8 × 8 grid design space.
 Though there are a few studies extending to high-dimensional voxel representation, they mainly focus on linear material properties Yang et al. [2024], Zheng et al. [2025].
 Yang et al. trained a conditional diffusion model on 3D voxel dataset and realize fast generation of delicate microstructures with the bulk modulus, shear